ideak/intel-gpu-tools/man/intel_reg.rst

     Numbers above 0xff are automatically interpreted as MMIO offsets, not port numbers.

+ENGINE
+    Instead of cpu based MMIO, specified engine can be used for access method.
+    Batchbuffer will be targeted for the engine to do read/write.
+The list of available engines is architecture specific and can be found with "intel_reg help".
+Prefixing engine name with '-' uses non-privileged batchbuffer for access.

 MMIO-OFFSET
     Use MMIO, and add this offset to the register address.